jmagano-lab/PLE_Readiness_Prediction_System/README.md

 - `src/recommendations.py` — weak-area and intervention recommendation functions
 - `dashboard_app.py` — Streamlit dashboard prototype
 - `models/best_readiness_model.joblib` — trained model artifact

+P.S.

+This project represents one of the most challenging and rewarding learning experiences I have undertaken.

+I am a medical doctor by profession, not a software engineer or computer scientist.
+Before starting this capstone, I had little to no background in programming, machine learning, or software development.
+Throughout this project, I dedicated significant time to learning Python, data science, machine learning concepts, and application development in order to transform an idea into a working system.

+While I utilized modern AI-assisted development tools to help me understand concepts, generate code drafts, and improve documentation, every component of this project was carefully studied, tested, modified, validated, and integrated by me.
+This capstone reflects my commitment to continuous learning and demonstrates that professionals from non-computer science backgrounds can successfully build practical AI solutions through perseverance, curiosity, and disciplined study.

+Dataset Availability

+The dataset used in this project is intentionally not included in this repository.

+The data were provided by PLE REAP Medicine under a confidentiality agreement and consist of records from the 2025 batch of reviewees.
+To protect the privacy of the students and comply with the agreed data-sharing conditions, the original dataset cannot be publicly distributed.

+For this reason:

+The repository does not include the original dataset.
+No personally identifiable student information is shared in this repository.
+Anyone wishing to reproduce or extend this research should use their own appropriately collected and ethically approved dataset or obtain the necessary authorization from the data owner.

+Thank you for taking the time to review this project.
+I hope it serves not only as a machine learning application for medical education but also as an example that determination and lifelong learning can bridge disciplines and lead to meaningful innovation.